Quality & Environment

 The stable, dry stalks and inflorescences have a strong aesthetic appeal, even during the winter time, and create attractive scenes in combination with dew, fog and hoar frost.
 Each shelf also contains a colourful blend of geophytes of various species, which bring the first splashes of colour early in the year.
 They form the main aspect of vegetation until May, before they are overgrown by the perennials and grasses.

-This is equivalent to a reduction of more than 430,000 kilograms of CO2 – or, more clearly illustrated, to around 1,400 planted trees.
+The system generates an average of 270,000 kilowatt-hours of electricity per year.
+This is equivalent to a reduction of more than 105,600 kilograms of CO2 or - more clearly illustrated - to around 3,150 trees planted per year.

 The current values can be viewed and tracked at any time via live monitoring.